-In order to comply with the NCLB requirement of an annual English Language Proficiency Assessment for ELLs, Kentucky joined the World-class Instructional Design and Assessment (WIDA) Consortium in 2006.
+In order to comply with the requirement of an annual English Language Proficiency Assessment for ELLs, Kentucky joined the World-class Instructional Design and Assessment (WIDA) Consortium in 2006.
 The WIDA Consortium’s goal is to provide research based assessments, standards and professional development to its member states.

 ACCESS for ELLs

-Alternate ACCESS for ELLs® is designed for ELLs with significant cognitive disabilities.
+WIDA Alternate ACCESS is designed for ELLs with significant cognitive disabilities.
 A student with significant cognitive disabilities is identified as having one or more of the existing categories of disabilities under IDEA (e.g., intellectual disabilities, autism, traumatic brain injury, multiple disabilities, etc); and their cognitive impairments may prevent them from attaining grade level achievement standards, even with the best instruction. (adapted from U.S. Department of Education: Alternate Achievement Standards of Students with the Most Significant Cognitive Disabilities Non Regulatory Guidance, August 2005).

 In order to receive meaningful information from the test, it is very important that only students who meet all 3 criteria below participate in the assessment.
 Other ELs should continue to take the existing ACCESS for ELLs® assessment, with appropriate accommodations as necessary.
-Participation has to be decided by the student's IEP team.
+Participation must be decided by the student's IEP team.